abhijhacodes/sankhya-backend/README.md

 ## Sankhya

-Sankhya is a B2B user analytics tool that gives you analytics about your users such as:
+Sankhya is a privacy friendly and cookie-free user analytics tool that gives you analytics about your users such as:

 -   Total page visits
 -   Page visits daywise trend